 Be aware that children and adolescents who have experienced dating violence may show similar physical, behavioral, and emotional warning signs.
-[See Dating Violence, Discrimination, Harassment, and Retaliation on page 38.]
+[See Dating Violence, Discrimination, Harassment, and Retaliation on page 38 and Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page 5.]